JiaWeiPls/DM2008-Ghost-Hunting-Toolkit/README.md

 # DM2008 Final Project Android Application Find Me

 This is a Ghost-hunting Toolkit as an Android Application called Find Me.
+This version of Find Me has no multiplayer implemented due to API incompatiblity.
+A seperate app has been made as a proof of concept.
+Go to [Findme-Firebase Repo](https://github.com/JiaWeiPls/DM2008-FindMe-Firebase) see how it works.

 ## Installation
 Clone this repository and import into **Android Studio**